RedisLabs/redislabs-docs/content/rc/billing-and-payments.md

 ---

 {{< note >}}
 Redis doesn't offer refunds or tax exemptions for Redis Enterprise Cloud Fixed or Flexible plans.
-If you wish to dispute a charge, contact [Support](https://support.redislabs.com).
+If you want to dispute a charge, contact [Support](https://support.redislabs.com).
 {{< /note >}}

 The **Billing & Payments** screen: